Antochen0321/SE-Exercises-Week-1/Task1.md

 - don't donwload some weirds files for avoid malware

-I get a troyan malware in april 2023, I tried to download a crack version of Matlab for studies but it failed and the malware acceded to my navigator files and toke all my registered passwords (Social Network accounts, emails...).
+I got a troyan malware in april 2023, I tried to download a crack version of Matlab for studies but it failed and the malware acceded to my navigator files and toke all my registered passwords (Social Network accounts, emails...).
 I think, since I toke measures I described in the first part, I will avoid this kind of attack, that experience learn me to be carefull with files that I want to download.